fmoessbauer/drace/HowTo/README.md

 #### Other Settings

-Other settings can be managed under "Tools > Options".
+Other settings can be managed under *Tools->Options*.

 ![options](./Images/options.png)